 Among the more important, only lately dawning upon Americans, is the degree to which force is required to hold a multinational state together.

 But the “Khristmaskampf” is another eerie parallel.

 Soviet ideologues waged a bloody war against Christians and Christmas.
 Still, Soviet era propaganda images of Lenin and his wife hoisting children aloft around a yuletide tree showed that even they realized that, rather than erasing Christmas, it was better to assign it some new meaning.

 The Christmas spirit flickered during the darkest years of Stalinism.
-Khrushchev

 Khrushchev, then the Butcher of the Ukraine, recalled in his memoirs touring Moscow with Stalin in 1937, a year in which perhaps 400,000 “politicals” were murdered.
 (Sometimes the parallels are only visible in very faint outlines—fortunately.)
 Krushchev wrote:

 `Comrade Stalin, there were some good traditions, things the people believed in.
 Children especially were overjoyed to see Christmas trees.
 But the custom has been criticized recently.
 Is there any way to give the children back their trees?`

 Our opinion makers and mass marketers face the same dilemma the Bolsheviks struggled to overcome: how to maintain the comforting (and profitable) symbols—while destroying their meaning.

-him) is a recovering refugee worker.
+Thomas Allen (email him) is a recovering refugee worker.